EU Deforestation Regulation Consulting

 Steps to Achieving EUDR Readiness and Compliance

-• Risk Mitigation: SCS can develop risk mitigation strategies for products that are difficult to trace or are at higher risk of non-compliance.
-This may include EUDR specialized auditing and certification services provided by our sister company SCS Global Services using existing certifications (e.g. FSC, RSPO, RTRS, UTZ) or tailored legality, sustainability & traceability audits.
+- Risk Mitigation: SCS can develop risk mitigation strategies for products that are difficult to trace or are at higher risk of non-compliance.
+This may include EUDR specialized auditing and certification services provided by our sister company SCS Global Services using existing certifications (e.g. FSC, RSPO, RTRS, Rainforest Alliance) or tailored legality, sustainability & traceability audits.